bazbt3/hyde/thememonday.md

 ### What?

-[\#ThemeMonday](https://alpha.app.net/hashtags/thememonday) (live hashtag) on App.net has a simple premise; a group of like-minded people change their avatars on or around the second Monday of every month, to a theme chosen by them after shortlisting and then a vote.

-([More](http://appdotnetwiki.net/w/index.php?title=ThemeMonday) at the App.net Wiki.)
+[\#ThemeMonday](https://alpha.app.net/hashtags/thememonday) (live hashtag) on App.net has a simple premise; a group of like-minded people change their avatars on or around the second Monday of every month, to a theme chosen by them after shortlisting and then a vote.  ([More](http://appdotnetwiki.net/w/index.php?title=ThemeMonday), though now out-of-date, at the App.net Wiki.)

+### Tentative timeline:
+(Starting a week prior.)

+1. Weekend: Ask for suggestions,
+2. Thursday evening: Create poll,
+5. Saturday evening/Sunday morning: Announce result!

 ---